MESSELMIyahya/NoorJs/docs/doc.md

     setTheme
   });

-  // change the some styles when the theme gets changed
+  // change some styles when the theme gets changed

   this.onChange(()=>{
     this.style("transition","all 300ms");